OpenDungeons/OpenDungeons/README.md

 cmake/           - Helper files for CMake
  |- config/      - Variable input files for the CMake script
  |- modules/     - Addon scripts for CMake to find dependencies
-dependencies/    - All external projects
- |- angelscript/ - AngelScript SDK, our scripting language
 sources/         - All our own .cpp and .h files of the game tools/           - Some developers shell scripts .gitignore       - The files and folders that are ignored by git locally